isabella232/customer-success.en/help/customer-success/adobe-masters-roundtable-balancing-personalization.md

   _"Over the last several years, we have been bringing our experiences on to Adobe Experience Manager (AEM).
 We pulled this together into a strategy we call our digital ecosystem.
 No matter where people come in, we provide a consistent experience with a single data layer so we can run personalization and data tracking across the experience.
 We started to realize things start to merge together.
 If we could rewind five years, we would have built those as one site.
 Interesting to see how experiences are starting to blend and how you can integrate them better."_ - Richard George, Global Head of Integrated Marketing, London Stock Exchange Group

-## 6 takeaways for balancing personalization and privacy
+## Six takeaways for balancing personalization and privacy

 1. **Vision** - make personalization part of your broader customer experience strategy
 1. **Clarity in use cases** - have the right people working on those use cases, take an agile approach to build on those use cases and then make them more complex